Breakout Triangle Trading Strategy

 Although we were not able to make a strict backtest with trading rules, we took good use of the research by Thomas Bulkowski.

 Nevertheless, we recommend being cautious due to the lack of 100% quantified trading rules.
 Bulkowski’s research is based on after the fact analysis.
 As a matter of fact, you should be cautious about any technical analysis that is not based on 100% verifiable rules.
-There is a reason why the name of the website is Quantified Strategies!
+There is a reason the website is called Quantified Strategies!
 You can have a look at our good and profitable trading strategies, or you can find our absolute best strategies behind a paywall:

 FAQ: